I have a confession to make, one that’s bound to cause old ladies to clutch their pearls in shock and make babies cry:

 Then his uncle–the very guy who started George’s downward trajectory by guilt tripping him into taking his father’s job decades before–thoughtlessly loses money in a simple errand.
 And now he is facing embezzlement charges.

-With the exception of Bert and Ernie (the two police officers who out of compassion made a sincere attempt to make up for George and Mary’s lost Honeymoon), at no time did anyone of Bedford Falls ever so much as display any level of consideration or compassion towards George.
+With the exception of Bert and Ernie (who out of compassion made a sincere attempt to make up for George and Mary’s lost Honeymoon), at no time did anyone of Bedford Falls ever so much as display any level of consideration or compassion towards George.
 Everyone–even his brother–selfishly used him again and again for their own gain without showing him any gratitude or appreciation.

 So why in God’s green earth in the third act would the townspeople of Bedford Falls have suddenly rallied to his side when the bank’s money went missing?
 Why?
 Out of gratitude, a feeling of obligation, maybe even guilt?
 It’s conceivable that they could have helped him out of for these reasons.
 But it’s completely inconsistent with what the writers established throughout the first two thirds of the movie.
 In fact, going by the events of the film, it’s more likely that everyone pitched out of consideration for Mary, not because they cared about George.